What is Investors in Families?

 - Encourage a whole-setting approach to working with families

-- Enable schools to network and share good practice
+- Enable schools and organisations to network and share good practice

 - Support from IIF associates as settings work towards accreditation